made-ml-in-prod-2022/lllFaNToMlll/README.md

 # lllFaNToMlll
-Homework for the course "ML in production" from VK Education (Technopark)
+Homeworks for the course "ML in production" from VK Education (Technopark)